isomerpages/nlb-biblioasia/articles-archive/features/_posts/2021-07-09-post-vaccinating-a-nation.md

 permalink: /articles-archive/features/vaccinating-nation
 layout: post
 ---

-#### From the first smallpox vaccine introduced in 1819 to the nationwide Covid-19 vaccination programme now underway, **Ong Eng Chuan** provides a quick history of vaccination efforts in Singapore since colonial times.
+#### The history of vaccination in Singapore goes back to the days of William Farquhar. **Ong Eng Chuan** provides an overview of vaccination efforts to prevent epidemics from breaking out here.

 The ongoing Covid-19 pandemic has cast vaccination into the spotlight as it helps to prevent the disease and reduce its spread.
 Being vaccinated is not a new concept in Singapore though.
 Most children here routinely get vaccinated against diseases such as measles and mumps.